Hanish25BCE10632/CSA2001-Fundamentals-AIML/README.md

 ---

+## Detailed Training Insights

+The model was trained for 25 epochs and showed consistent improvement in performance.

+- Initial Val IoU (Epoch 1): ~0.21
+- Final Val IoU (Epoch 25): ~0.326

+- Training Loss reduced from ~1.36 to ~0.80
+- Validation Loss reduced from ~1.10 to ~0.80

+This shows that the model effectively learned meaningful features over time.

+The best performance was achieved at Epoch 25, indicating stable convergence without overfitting.

+---

 ## Observation

 Increasing the number of epochs from 10 to 25 resulted in **marginal improvement**, indicating that the model had already converged.